UCL School of Management

 • How can we transform management practice to contribute to a more socially just and sustainable world?

-The UCL School of Management has designed this programme to provide a holistic view of business and management, enabling you to develop both macro and micro skills - to evaluate geopolitical events and their impact, and develop cross-cultural management skills to organise, manage, and lead teams in uncertain international environments.
+The UCL School of Management has designed this programme to provide a holistic view of the international business and management landscape, enabling you to develop both macro and micro skills - to evaluate geopolitical events and their impact, and develop cross-cultural management skills to organise, manage, and lead teams in uncertain international environments.
 Essentially, it seeks to transform existing management practices which view organisational management in isolation to the international context in which they operate.

 Upon successful completion of this programme, you will be able to: